Commands

 tapinfo.py

-tapinfo.py shows information on the blocks in a TAP or TZX file.
+tapinfo.py shows information on the blocks in a PZX, TAP or TZX file.
 For example:

 $ tapinfo.py game.tzx